 published in November 2007 showing 95 percent of over 11,000

-respondents opposed the Government's proposals. (see Archive 8/11/07) The UK Government says
+respondents opposed the Government's proposals. (see Archive 8/11/07) The UK Government said

-it will now await various developments, including pending and new
+it would await various developments, including pending and new

 research, and EU seed labelling thresholds.

-It is worthwhile looking at that English consultation, since any Scottish consultation would likely cover the same issues in a similar format.
-Friends of the Earth have prepared some excellent information and a guide to submitting views.
-The submission by Friends of the Earth
+It is worthwhile examining that English consultation, since any Scottish consultation would likely cover the same issues in a similar format.
+Friends of the Earth published an information pack [57K] at the time, and their submission to the English consultation

 opinion that the UK Government's current proposals are "legally and fundamentally